JessMoran/readme-generator/Develop/README.md

   - NONE

   ## Questions
-  If you're having any problem or questions, please send me an email and I'll be happy to help.
+  If you're having any problem or questions, please send me a [mail](mailto:jessmoran.dev@gmail.com)  and I'll be happy to help.
-  (jessmoran.dev@gmail.com)

   ## Author
   JessMoran